 Crankshaft and Engine Bearing Installation Guidelines

-2. Check main bearing bores for alignment, taper, roundness and size.
-Check condition of bolts and threads.
+- Similarly, check the main bearing bores for alignment, taper, roundness, and size.
+Look at the condition of the bolts and threads.

-3. Make sure that engine block and crankshaft are clean, checking oil passageways for hidden dirt and debris.
-Hot water and detergent work best for cleaning.
+- Make sure the parts and engine block are clean and free of debris.
+Pay close attention to the oil passageways for additional dirt.
+Hot water and detergent are best for cleaning.

-5. With engine block upside down, install the upper main halves, making sure bearing backs and bores are clean and dry.
+- With the engine block upside down, install the upper main halves, ensuring bearing backs remain clean and dry.

 - Check the alignment of the oil holes to ensure oil can flow correctly.
 Make sure the locating tangs on the bearing match the slot in the bearing bore.

 - The crankshaft should be set evenly into the main bearing.
 Next, install the lower bearings and caps, checking for proper fit and position.